Continuous Covers on Symplectic Manifolds: Introduction

 1) $f$ is non-increasing, and

 2) $f$ is upper semi-continuous and left-continuous.

-Beside these two main results, we make precise the idea that continuous covers (and their subordinated partitions of unity) can be understood as limits of discrete covers (equipped with subordinated partitions of unity) as the number of open sets goes to infinity, and we also show that smooth covers are as good as continuous covers when it comes to covers made of symplectic balls.

-We end this paper with a bold conjecture that relates phase transitions in the topology of spaces of symplectic balls with the singularities of the Poisson non-commutativity.
-This conjecture also happens to be in conflict with another conjecture made by Polterovich.
-Finally we state a final conjecture that claims that at small scales, the uncertainty is purely topological (it does not depend on the symplectic structure).
-Here by uncertainty, we mean the pb since after all, when the pb is applied to covers made of symplectic balls, these balls measure the level of uncertainty in a phase space and more generally in a symplectic manifold.
+We end this paper with a question concerning the relation, for a given symplectic manifold $(M, \omega)$, between critical values of the Poisson-bracket invariant as the capacity $c$ of the ball varies, and the critical values (or ``phase transition'') depending on $c$ of the topology of the infinite dimensional space of symplectic embeddings of the standard ball of capacity $c$ into $(M, \omega)$.

-{\it Acknowledgement}.
-Both authors are deeply grateful to Lev Buhovsky for suggesting and proving that the $T$-parameter spaces of continuous covers can be reduced to one-dimensional families.
-Although his original proof has been transformed in the course of the writing of this paper by using instead Hibert-like curves, his idea has had a significant impact on the first version of this paper.
-The second author would like to thank Dominique Rathel-Fournier for inspiring discussions on space-filling curves.
+{\it Acknowledgements}.
+Both authors are deeply grateful to Lev Buhovsky for suggesting and proving that the $T$-parameter spaces of smooth covers can be reduced to one-dimensional families.
+Although we present a different proof here, that now includes the discrete case, his idea has had a significant impact on the first version of this paper.
+The second author would like to thank Dominique Rathel-Fournier for inspiring discussions.